 Ever since the announcement of these I’ve been waiting for the chance to write our Edifier X3 Review.
 So, when they arrived a few days ago I was super excited to check them out.
 I’d only just about finished closing the door on the delivery driver and I’d already ripped the package straight open and got to work on the review.

 I love Edifier’s audio gear.
 It’s great quality and their audio equipment always does what they say it’ll do.
 They’re no if’s, but’s or maybes, it just works.

 So, when I saw the feature list they were promising to deliver with the Edifier X3’s my initial reaction was one of concern.
 I wasn’t sure they’d be able to achieve it in a pair of totally wireless ear buds that cost less than $35 / £27.

 Let’s take a look at my Edifier X3 review in full and see if these are as good as I’d hoped they’d be.
 Because, on paper they should be fantastic.

 Edifier X3 Review

 I reviewed loads of Edifier headphones on codewithmike in recent times and my first impression almost always features a comment on the packaging.
 What do I make of the X3’s packaging then?
 In a word, great.

 The packaging is fantastic.
-I used to think that the Edifier W800BT were the best packaged budget headphones on the market but the X3’s have taken that crown.
+I used to think that the Edifier W800BT were the best packaged budget headphones on the market but the X3’s have well and truly taken that crown.

 They’ve used the classic Edifier packaging colours (like with their TWS1, TWS5 and TWS6) white, grey and silver which work extremely well together.
 But, the introduction of the orange looks immense and is actually quite striking.
 I mean, just look at the image above, it looks so good!

-In a store on the high-street your eye would definitely be drawn to these and that’s a big plus.
+If you were in a store, on the high-street your eye would definitely be drawn to these and that’s a big plus in my opinion.

 I also really like that is hardly any single use plastic used in the packaging.
 Apart from the tray and a baggy the spare ear bud sizes are kept in.
 There are improvements to be made to reduce their plastic use.